 We want Taylor students to graduate excited about their calling and ready to impact their communities, specifically seeking to impact the next generation.
-Taking education classes in a liberal arts context like Taylor allows students to experience interdisciplinary perspectives that help them become well-rounded instructors and activists.
+Taking education classes in a liberal arts context like Taylor allows students to experience interdisciplinary perspectives that help them become well-rounded educators.

-Listen to Dr. Quinn White, Professor of Education, discuss what Taylor University values in their education department and what your four-year plan might look like.
+Listen to Dr. Quinn White, Professor of Education, discuss what Taylor University values in its Education department and what your four-year plan might look like.

 Though you will develop a better idea of who and how you want to teach throughout your time at Taylor, the beginning of your teaching career can look very different depending on your major.
 Read our Education majors options below to determine which area best defines your career goals.